Discreet Confidential Consultation (213) 374-3952

 California Evidence Code 1108

-There are several different factors that the prosecutors have to prove to get this evidence in once they prove that, the judge will let it in.
+The prosecutors have to prove several different factors to get this evidence in once they prove that, the judge will let it in.

 That's a very effective weapon for prosecutors to prove a sex crime case in Los Angeles or anywhere.
 Across the country, they're typically able to get what they call 1108 evidence.

-The Evidence Code permits the prosecutors to get in prior evil acts, and it does have a spill-over effect against a criminal defendant.
+The Evidence Code permits prosecutors to get involved in prior evil acts, and it does have a spill-over effect against a criminal defendant.

 Weak Sex Crime Cases

-This is to make the defendant look bad to the point where the jury will say; we don't care whether they've got the evidence or not.
+This is to make the defendant look bad, to the point that the jury will say, "We don't care whether they've got the evidence or not."

 So, that does seem to be the target.
 Unfortunately, the legislature has backed that philosophy up by permitting this other evidence.